Canelo Alvarez still has three weight divisions as future options despite losing a light heavyweight title shot against Dmitry Bivol.

 — Golden Boy (@GoldenBoyBoxing) October 30, 2019

-“Moving up two divisions against a world champion is a big challenge for me, worrying about a champion at light heavyweight,” he said back at that time.
+“Moving up two divisions against a world champion is a big challenge for me, worrying about a champion at light heavyweight,” he said back then.

 “But I also think that it’s the most important fight of my career.
 That’s why we are doing this to keep making history.
 That’s what I like.
 I like those challenges.

 “I always imagined the magnitude of what I could accomplish so fast.
 And then I discovered more things.
 I learned more things, and I realized that there are even more things ahead of me that I can keep making history.

 “That motivates me to keep going, making history.”

 Asked whether he can go up any further himself, potentially to cruiserweight or even the top division, Canelo added: “You know, right now, to move yet to another division would be a lot.

 “We can’t exaggerate.
 It would be too much moving to another division.
 But I’m looking for challengers.
 I keep looking to make history.